 Economy & Jobs

-I am a strong supporter of measures to boost the Puget Sound economy by providing workers and their families with fair access to opportunity, and have authored legislation to provide job training, health care benefits and unemployment to laid-off workers, as well as consistently sponsored legislation that would raise the minimum wage at the federal, state, and local levels.
+I am a strong supporter of measures to boost the Puget Sound economy by providing workers and their families with fair access to opportunity.
+I have authored legislation to provide job training, health care benefits, and unemployment to laid-off workers, as well as consistently sponsored legislation that would raise the minimum wage at the federal, state, and local levels.

-I have also led the fight to ensure our economy is strong in the long term by balancing the budget, and I support a forward-thinking energy plan, investments in education and job training, and tax incentives to promote small business and economic investment in our local communities.
+I have also led the fight to ensure our economy is strong in the long term by balancing the budget, and I support a forward-thinking energy plan, investments in education and job training, and tax incentives to promote small business and economic investment in the 9th and throughout the country.

 Undoubtedly, the value that small businesses contribute to a community is immeasurable.
 I am firmly committed to working with small businesses, helping them work with federal and local governments, and encouraging their investment so that our economy continues to grow.